Doris Dowling: Film

 After her time as a chorus girl on Broadway, Dowling followed her elder sister Constance to Hollywood.
 Her first credited film role was that of Gloria, an apparent escort who takes a shine to Ray Milland in the 1945 film The Lost Weekend.

 She next appeared in The Blue Dahlia, which starred Alan Ladd and Veronica Lake.
-Dowling portrayed Ladd's wife but was six inches taller so Ladd stood on ramps or boxes or, in many of their scenes together she was either sitting or lying down.
+Dowling portrayed Ladd's wife.

 As work grew scarce after the war, she emigrated to Italy to revive her career as her sister had done.

 In Italy, Dowling starred in several acclaimed films, including Bitter Rice.
 She appeared in Orson Welles's European production of Othello in 1951, playing Bianca.

 Back in the United States, she returned to film in Running Target (1956) and appeared in the 1977 production The Car.

 Television

 Upon returning to the United States, much of Dowling's work was in theater and on television.
-She appeared in such television shows as One Step Beyond, Have Gun – Will Travel, Mickey Spillane's Mike Hammer, Cheyenne, Alfred Hitchcock Presents, Science Fiction Theater, Adam 12, Bonanza, Perry Mason, The Andy Griffith Show and, late in her career, Kojak, Barnaby Jones, The Incredible Hulk, and The Dukes of Hazzard.
+She appeared in such television shows as One Step Beyond, Have Gun – Will Travel, Mickey Spillane's Mike Hammer, Cheyenne, Alfred Hitchcock Presents, Science Fiction Theater, Adam 12, Bonanza, Perry Mason, Daktari,The Andy Griffith Show and, late in her career, Kojak, Barnaby Jones, The Incredible Hulk, and The Dukes of Hazzard.
 She co-starred with Bob Cummings and Julie Newmar in the sitcom My Living Doll.

 Stage

-Dowling shared the Outer Critics Circle Award for Best Ensemble Performance in 1972 - 1973 for her performance in a revival of The Women on Broadway.
+Dowling shared the Outer Critics Circle Award for Best Ensemble Performance in 1972–1973 for her performance in a revival of The Women on Broadway.
 Her other Broadway credits include Panama Hattie (1942), Banjo Eyes (1942), Beat the Band (1942), and New Faces of 1943 (1943).